E-ugine/idempotent-ingestion-engine/README.md

 | **Body** | `amount` (decimal, > 0), `currency` (ISO 4217 code), `payment_method` (`card` \| `bank_transfer` \| `wallet`), `reference` (structured identifier, e.g. an order ID) |
 | **Response** | `201` with `payment_id`, `status`, `amount`, `currency`, `reference`, `created_at` |

-`account_id` is never accepted from the client — it's derived server-side from the auth token, to avoid a client being able to act on another account's behalf.
+`account_id` is never accepted from the client.
+It's derived server-side from the auth token, to avoid a client being able to act on another account's behalf.

 ## Testing